PROJECT OVERVIEW

 How might we

-How might we improve the messaging experience by stopping fraud and spam content for customers?
+1. How might we improve the messaging experience by stopping fraud and spam content for subscribers?

-How might we provide a platform that would analyze and classify messages while allowing app users to access critical information?
+2. How might we provide a platform that would analyze and classify messages while allowing customers (mobile networks operators, aggregators, businesses) to access all critical information?

 Wireframes